rjhaines57/jenkins_seeds/README.md

 	  def config=idir_base+'/coverity_config.xml'
 ```
 The section above sets a number of variables that are used throughout the script, they are:
 - volumeName - By default this is set to the build tag, this means that the volume that contains the build tools and idir is unique for this build.
+If you want to have a persistent idir then you will need to use something like ${JOB_NAME} instead
 - analysis_image - This defines the analysis image and version.
 This set to a default in the CDDE, you can hard code these if you need to specify a particular analysis version
 - idir_base, idir and config - These configure where the config and idir sit in the volume